symbol/symbol-docs/source/guides/blockchain/getting-block-by-height.rst

 Getting block by height
 #######################

-A simple program to get :doc:`block <../../concepts/block>` information given a height.
+Write a program to get the :doc:`block <../../concepts/block>` information given a height.

 *************
 Prerequisites